Traditional Sauna in the secret saunas of Helsinki as seen in the Scandic Helsinki Station Hotel

 Are Finnish saunas clothing optional?

 Yes, especially in traditional, gender-separated saunas.
 Nudity is the norm in most local saunas in Helsinki.
-In co-ed or more touristy saunas, swimsuits are usually allowed or required.
+In co-ed, more touristy saunas, or hotel saunas swimsuits are usually allowed or required.
 Always check the posted rules or ask if unsure.

 Can I visit a smoke sauna in Helsinki?